 The Welsh capital of Cardiff is another attractive city for retirees – and for good reason.

-As the home of the Welsh national opera, orchestra, theatre, and dance companies, there’s a world of culture waiting to be explored in Cardiff.
-And, with around 150 pubs, you might find you have almost too many options when it comes to going out for a drink!
+Home of the Welsh National Opera, orchestra, theatre, and dance companies, there’s a world of culture waiting to be explored in Cardiff.
+And, with around 100 pubs, you might find you have almost too many options when going out for a drink!

-With so much on your doorstep, house prices are higher than in the rest of Wales, averaging around £286,840.
-Cardiff is the 21st most dangerous city in England, Wales, and Northern Ireland, although, overall, it’s safer than many other major cities in the UK.
+With so much on your doorstep, house prices are higher than in the rest of Wales, averaging around £298,434.
+Cardiff is the 24th safest city in England, Wales, and Northern Ireland, so it’s safer than many other UK cities.

 Cardiff is also well located: in the east, it’s just a short drive across the bridge to Bristol and Southwest England, and in the west, Swansea is only an hour away.
-The gorgeous countryside of the Brecon Beacons, Gower Peninsula, and Wye Valley mean there’s plenty of chances for more rural adventures too.
+The gorgeous countryside of the Brecon Beacons, Gower Peninsula, and Wye Valley means there are plenty of chances for more rural adventures, too.

 edinburgh